SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 `curl` raises error 7 and/or `exec-mobileid.sh` states about `freeradius:exec-mobileid::ERROR: Error in creating temporary file(s)`

-This issues is solved with the following custom selinux policy:
+This issue is solved with the following custom selinux policy:
 `module freeradiusd-v2.1.0;`
 `require {`
 `type tmp_t;`